-6 E.g., 40 C.F.R. § 122.26(f)(2) (allowing any person to petition EPA to require a permit for stormwater discharge); Fl.
+7 E.g., 40 C.F.R. § 122.26(f)(2) (allowing any person to petition EPA to require a permit for stormwater discharge); Fl.
 Power & Light Co. v.
 Lorion, 470 U.S. 729 (1985) (reviewing denial of a petition to revoke a license).

-- in this study specifically indicated that oral requests would or should be treated as "petitions." - In covering statutes besides the APA, this study focuses on rights to petition afforded generally to the public, and tries to exclude provisions that allow only regulated entities7 or local governments8 to request a rulemaking or waiver.
+- The study focuses on formal requests made in writing.
+Though the APA's scope may technically extend to more informal or oral requests for a regulatory change, no participant in this study specifically indicated that oral requests would or should be treated as "petitions." - In covering statutes besides the APA, this study focuses on rights to petition afforded generally to the public, and tries to exclude provisions that allow only regulated entities8 or local governments9 to request a rulemaking or waiver.
 Some agencies, however, would group requests made under such narrower rights together with public petitions for rulemaking, and so some of the statistics or practices discussed in this study may inadvertently include petitions submitted under such narrower rights.